codess-aus/PL-900/Power_BI.md

 Uuse either Power BI Desktop or Power BI Service to configure a cross-report drillthrough report.
 You can use the cross-report drillthrough feature to connect related reports.

+You can connect with SQL Server, Hadoop File (HDFS) and Excel data sources from Power 81 Desktop.
+Power Bl Desktop supports all data sources available in Power Some data sources require a prerequisite installed on your machine, for example, the SQL Server data source requires .NET Framework.

 ## Power BI Service

+You can connect with SQL Server and Excel data sources from Power BI Service.
+Almost all data sources available for Power BI can be used in Power BI Service, except the HDFS data source.
+Some data sources may require a data gateway to connect with on-premises data.

 Use Power BI Service to create a new workspace to share reports and dashboards within your organization or with specific people in a cloud environment.